 There is absolutely no doubt in the world that the dish of the season is a wholesome, cheesy tray of lasagne.
-Lucky for you, there are a few Sydney venues creating some fine lasagne that's made for savouring cosy nights in.
+Lucky for you, there are a few Sydney venues creating some fine lasagne that's made for savouring those cosy nights in.

 Piccolina Hunters Hill

-If it's a proper homey lasagne you're after—the sort that nonna would make—add Piccolina Hunters Hill to your feasting hit list.
+If it's a proper homely lasagne you're after—the sort that nonna would make—add Piccolina Hunters Hill to your feasting hit list.
 Not only do they deliver big trays of tiramisu for when the sweet tooth hits, but the team here, led by sister-act Montana and Madisson Agostino, know how to create an incredible classic beef lasagne too.

 "It all starts with a homemade Napoletana sauce, a family recipe from Panarea, a tiny Aeolian Island off the coast of Sicily," says Montana.
 "We use fresh sheets of egg pasta, and a 12-hour cooked pork and beef ragu.
 There are many ways to make lasagne, our family recipe has luscious layers of bechamel and three Italian cheeses, it’s rich yet so light.
 Our family tray is generous serving six to eight people."

 Montana says Piccolina's lasagne is a big labour of love but in the end, that's what makes it so wholesome to eat.
 "For us, it’s our favourite childhood food memory and it's always so special watching our mother make it.
 We make it just like her."

 The Grounds Of Alexandria